Rotational grazing: Economics

 The main costs associated with transitioning rotational grazing are purchasing fencing, fencers, and water supply materials.
 If a pasture was continuously grazed in the past, likely capital has already been invested in fencing and a fencer system.
 Cost savings to graziers can also be recognized when one considers that many of the costs associated with livestock operations are transmitted to the grazers.
 For example, the grazers actively harvest their own sources of food for the portion of the year where grazing is possible.
 This translates into lower costs for feed production and harvesting, which are fuel intensive endeavors.
 Rotational grazing systems rely on the grazers to produce fertilizer sources via their excretion.
 There is also no need for collection, storage, transportation, and application of manure, which are also all fuel intensive.
 Additionally, external fertilizer use contributes to other costs such as labor, purchasing costs.

 Rotational grazing results in time savings because the majority of work which might otherwise require human labor is transmitted to the herd.

+Technology

+A number of technological innovations have allowed for improved grazing management systems: